absoftware/algorithms/README.md

 ## Codility

 Website [Codility](https://app.codility.com/programmers/) delivers set of algorithmic exercises.
-List of solved tasks is here:
+List of solved tasks is here (all passed 100% for correctness and performance):

 | Task *(external links)* | Implementation |
 |---|---|